sumitjha1411-sys/snowflake-dbt-sales-analytics/README.md

 An end-to-end analytics engineering project built to practice dbt fundamentals and modern data transformation workflows, using Snowflake as the data warehouse.

-The project takes raw customer, product, and booking/sales data and transforms it through a structured pipeline into a clean, tested, dimensional model ready for reporting.
+The project takes raw - customer, property_type, and booking/sales data and transforms it through a structured pipeline into a clean, tested, dimensional model ready for reporting.

 ## Tech stack